Website Vs. Web-Application Vs. Phone App

-A perfect example of a major company taking advantage of Web 2.0 Technology and web applications is Intuit, the makers of TurboTax.
-Many were familiar with TurboTax as a traditional software program that could be purchased at the store, and then install on a home/office computer.
+A perfect example of a major company taking advantage of Web 2.0 Technology and web applications is Intuit, the makers of QuickBooks and TurboTax.
+Many are familiar with QuickBooks and TurboTax as a traditional software program that can be purchased at the store, and then install on a home/office computer.

 This means the consumer no longer has to purchase the software to install on their computer.
 Instead, by simply going to TurboTax's website where one can login to Intuit's web-based TurboTax program, and use TurboTax on the web from any computer with Internet access!

 Web Applications & Day-to-Day Business (A Web of Data Processed By Machines Web 3.0)